Kingcxp/neco/API.md

 - auth

-Admin can change group and department of others.
+Admin can change group and tag of others.

 - request